 If you are a resident of Student Housing, you will not be classified as an in-district student.
 However, you will only pay in-district tuition rates.
 The adjustment is made after classes start at the beginning of the semester.

-Students who wish to attend an Illinois community college outside of the ICC community college district should fill-out the Co-op Chargebacks online form at least 30 days before the start of the semester.
+Students who wish to attend an Illinois community college outside of the ICC community college district should fill-out the cooperative agreement online form at least 30 days before the start of the semester.
 Some students may be able to attend the other community college at their in-district tuition rate.

 Request for Enrollment Verification